Welcome message

 Vada also known as wada, vade or vadai is a very popular savoury doughnut-like snack from South India.
 It can be eaten for breakfast, lunch, dinner or just as an evening snack along with a steaming cup of coffee.
 Medu vadas (in pic above) are extremely versatile in that they can be eaten just like that or with a variety of accompaniments.
 They can also be transformed into the equally popular rasam vada or dahi vada.

-Anyway, here is my recipe.
-Hope you like it!
+Without further ado....here is the recipe.
+Hope you like it.

 Preparation time: 45 min